CSCI-441-Fall-2020-Group-Project/QuickBytesFinal/README.md

 How to use QUICKBYTES

-We will implement a login feature from the homepage that redirects the user to their appropriate page.
+To view the customer features, use the register function to create an account and log in.
+Logging in will direct you to your customer account.

-However, until we get the login feauture built, you can access individual applications through the links below
+To view the functionality for the other roles, you can access each role from the dropdown menu on the homepage, or follow the links below

 Homepage: http://35.188.32.57/